1998 Tampines flat murder: Prosecution's case

-On 1 November 1999, Lau Lee Peng claimed trial to the murder charge relating to Tan Eng Yan's death at the High Court.
+On 1 November 1999, Lau Lee Peng's trial to the murder charge relating to Tan Eng Yan's death began at the High Court.
 Veteran criminal lawyer Subhas Anandan represented Lau in his trial, while David Lee led the prosecution.
 Judicial commissioner Amarjeet Singh was the presiding judge of the case.

 According to Tan's acquaintances and family members in court, Tan was known to be a friendly person who was sociable at her workplace, but she often boasted about the huge amount of money she saved up at her home, and often showed off large sums of cash in front of them.
-It was revealed that Lau, who was close friends with Tan, had been engaging in gambling and horse-betting very often, and he often borrowed money from his friends (including Tan), illegal moneylenders and loan sharks to feed his compulsive gambling habit, which led to him suffering from huge monetary debts amounting to over thousands of dollars.
+It was revealed that Lau, who was close friends with Tan, had been engaging in gambling and horse-betting very often, and he often borrowed money from his friends (including Tan), illegal moneylenders and loan sharks to feed his compulsive gambling habit, which led to him suffering from huge debts amounting to over thousands of dollars.
 Lau was also known to be aware of Tan's great wealth and huge savings in home.

-It was revealed that prior to the murder, Lau was part of a tontine group led by Phai Sai Poh (alias Ah Poh) between August 1996 and January 1998, and during the period, Lau had to give his monthly share of S$500 to form a tontine bid for a monetary loan with immediate interest every month, and in total, Lau paid over S$10,000.
+It was revealed that prior to the murder, Lau was part of a tontine group led by Phai Sai Poh (alias Ah Poh) between August 1996 and January 1998, and during that period, Lau had to give his monthly share of S$500 to form a tontine bid for a monetary loan with immediate interest every month, and in total, Lau paid over S$10,000.
 However, Lau failed to win a loan from the monthly tontine activities.
 In May 1998, the tontine group was dissolved, as Ah Poh went into hiding as a result of her gambling debts and among the cash she took, Ah Poh owed Lau S$10,000, which Lau desperately needed to discharge his gambling debts.

 According to Lau's police statements (which formed the prosecution's case), he heard from Tan on 21 August 1998 that she has Ah Poh's new address, but he forgot about it due to his urgency to attend a scheduled horse betting session.
 He only remembered it four days later and asked Tan to give him the address.
-It was only the next day, the same day Tan was murdered, Tan told Lau she could not find the address, and she offered Lau to go to her flat.
-After arriving at Tan's flat, Tan failed to find the address despite searching for it extensively, which made Lau deeply enraged and he took a chopper to slash and stab Tan in midst of an intense quarrel, leading to Tan's death.
+It was only the next day, the same day Tan was murdered, that Tan told Lau she could not find the address, and she offered for Lau to go to her flat.
+After arriving at Tan's flat, Tan failed to find the address despite searching for it extensively, which made Lau deeply enraged and he took a chopper to slash and stab Tan in the midst of an intense quarrel, leading to Tan's death.
 However, when Ah Poh showed up in court, she stated she did not tell Tan about her new address, meaning that Tan could not have known about Ah Poh's new address like what Lau claimed.
 Also, Ah Poh stated she never saw Lau chasing her for his money as desperately as he himself said.